barbonara/procgen-goal-detection/README.md

 5. Go to procgen-tools-custom-mazes directory
 6. Run `pip install -e .` inside the procgen-tools-custom-mazes directory

-I had to install `sudo apt-get install libgl1-mesa-dev` at some point
+I had to install `sudo apt-get install libgl1-mesa-dev` at some point.
+You also need g++ and make.
+Install with `sudo apt-get install g++ make`

 Models can be found here: https://drive.google.com/drive/folders/1Ig7bzRlieyYFcdKL_PM-guSWR8WryDOL